discordeno/guide/src/bigbots/events.md

 One of the best parts about discordeno is the flexibility.
 In order to show this off, we will use the `user` example but you can apply this to any part of the library.

+### Why Is Customizing Important?

+At large scale, every single property can become expensive to store in your cache.
+For example, if your bot does not make use of a `channel.topic` why storing potentially millions of strings in your memory for something you never need/user.
+This could save you potentially GBs of memory to just remove this one property.

+### Customizng Process

 First, let's create a file in some path like `src/bot/internals/mod.ts`.
 Note that we will create quite a few files below simply to keep code cleaner and simpler, in expectation that it will grow more complex later.
 You can merge them as you wish.

 ```ts